-- Watsu — a type of massage therapy performed while lying in the water
+- Watsu — a type of massage and bodywork therapy performed while lying in the water

-- Bad Ragaz Ring Method — the individual is supported by floating rings and is instructed on a number of stretching and resistance techniques to strengthen the back
+- Bad Ragaz Ring Method — a person is supported by floating rings and is instructed on a number of stretching and resistance techniques to strengthen the back

-- Strength training — the individual completes a number of strengthening exercises that are made more effective by the water’s resistance
+- Strength training — involves a number of strengthening exercises that are made more effective by the water’s resistance

-- Cardio exercise — similar to using a treadmill or other cardio machine, cardio exercises in the pool can be extremely effective for losing weight and improving heart health
+- Water aerobics — similar to using a treadmill or other cardio machine, cardio exercises in the pool can be extremely effective for losing weight and improving heart health

 - Halliwick Method — a pool therapy technique that teaches stabilization and balance and emphasizes proper spinal alignment

-In the event that pool therapy does not sufficiently alleviate your neck or back pain, Laser Spine Institute offers minimally invasive spine procedures as an effective solution.
-These outpatient procedures are often the clinically appropriate first choice and provide many advantages versus open neck or back surgery, such as small incisions and faster recovery times.
-Contact us today to speak to one of our Spine Care Consultants and learn more about our treatment options.
+In the event that a full course of pool therapy in combination with a course of conservative treatment does not sufficiently relieve your neck or back pain, surgery can become an option.
+For people in this situation, Laser Spine Institute provides minimally invasive outpatient spine surgery as a safer and effective alternative to traditional open neck or back procedures.^ Contact us today to speak to a member of our caring team and learn more about our treatment options.